NCAA Division II: National Championships Festival

 Another feature unique to Division II is what the NCAA calls the "National Championships Festival"—an annual event, explicitly modeled after the Olympics, in which a single city hosts national championship finals in multiple sports over a period of several days.
 Each festival has formal opening and closing ceremonies, and competitors are housed in a centrally located hotel, allowing a village-like experience.
 The first such festival was held in Orlando, Florida in 2004 for spring sports.
-It became an annual event in the 2006–07 school year, and has been held each school year since with the exception of 2009–10.
+It became an annual event in the 2006–07 school year, and has been held each school year since with the exception of 2009–10 and 2021 and 2022 (due to the COVID-19 pandemic).
 Since the current annual cycle began in 2006–07, the event has rotated between featuring fall, spring, and winter sports, in that order (the cycling was not interrupted by the one-year hiatus).

 Requirements

 Division II institutions have to sponsor at least five sports for men and five for women (or four for men and six for women), with two team sports for each sex, and each playing season represented by each sex.
 Teams that consist of both men and women are counted as men's teams for sports sponsorship purposes.
 There are contest and participant minimums for each sport, as well as scheduling criteria—football and men's and women's basketball teams must play at least 50 percent of their games against Division II or Football Bowl Subdivision (formerly Division I-A) or Football Championship Subdivision (formerly Division I-AA) opponents.
 For sports other than football and basketball there are no scheduling requirements, as long as each contest involves full varsity teams.
 The only NCAA sport in which contests against club teams can count toward a team's contest minimum is women's rugby, in which two such contests per school year can be counted.
 There are not attendance requirements for football, nor arena size requirements for basketball.
 There are maximum financial aid awards for each sport, as well as a separate limit on financial aid awards in men's sports, that a Division II school must not exceed.
 Division II teams usually feature a number of local or in-state student-athletes.
 Many Division II student-athletes pay for school through a combination of scholarship money, grants, student loans and employment earnings.
 Division II athletics programs are financed in the institution's budget like other academic departments on campus.
 Traditional rivalries with regional institutions dominate schedules of many Division II athletics programs.